esteinig/sketchy/README.md

 ref.json  # key
 ```

-Non-template collections can be used with reference to the path and file name in the `--sketch` option:
+Custom collections can be used with reference to the path and file name in the `--sketch` option:

 ```bash
 sketchy run \